8xEngineers/cse210-fa24-group12/docs/tests.md

 Handles the case where input string can have offset(relative time),flags(additional data),task and text.
 Covers wide range of scenarios to maintain reliability and accuracy.

-## read_templates.test.ts
-Verifes that journal extension can read configuration correctly Resolves notes paths based on their scope(work or private) Tests the creation and managing of notes within different scopes.

 ## week_input.test.ts
 Focuses on handling of input related to weeks like w13,w,next week Validates that the extension can correctly handled different week input and provide correct result.

-## sync_note.test.ts

-##